GLOBAL MARKETS-Asian stocks cheered by Fed reassurance, yen awaits BOJ

 SYDNEY, May 22 Asian stocks rose on Wednesday following a positive lead from Wall Street with Japan's Nikkei reaching a 5-1/2 year high, while the yen took a defensive stance ahead of the outcome of the Bank of Japan's (BOJ) policy meeting.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.1 percent, reversing some of Tuesday's 0.4 percent decline.
-The South Korean market climbed 0.4 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.2 percent, reversing some of Tuesday's 0.4 percent decline.
+Australian stocks advanced 0.2 percent, while the South Korean market climbed 0.4 percent.

 "The buying just doesn't stop," said Kenichi Hirano, operating officer at Tachibana Securities.